 e.
 The Tribal Court shall apply Michigan law relative to the practices and procedures of a case in the Michigan Court of Claims.

-12.06.
+13.08.
 Collection Actions by Tax Department.
-An action filed by the Tax Department to collect a tax, interest and penalty owned by a taxpayer under the provisions of this ordinance shall be adjudicated under the general provisions of this ordinance.
+An action filed by the Tax Department to collect a tax, interest and penalty owned by a taxpayer under the provisions of this Ordinance shall be adjudicated under the general provisions of this Ordinance.

-12.07.
+13.09.
 Reimbursement Actions by Tribe.
 Action for reimbursement may be filed by the Tax Department against a Tribal member or Tribal entity under the following circumstances:

 a.
-The defendant was issued a certificate of exemption from payment of Michigan sales or use tax by the Tribe pursuant to Section 6.03 of Ordinance #05-100-09; and
+The defendant was issued a certificate of exemption from payment of Michigan sales or use tax by the Tribe pursuant to the Enforcement of Tribal-State Tax Agreement Ordinance, Ordinance #05-100-09; and

 b.
 The defendant utilized such certificate of exemption to purchase tangible personal property without payment of Michigan sales or use tax; and